errbufferoverfl/garden.errbufferoverfl.me/content/_index.md

 - 📖 [the notebook](/notes): a collection of musings and evolving ideas.
 - 🎨 [the art studio](/the-art-studio.md): art & illustrative projects, notes and musings.
 - 📚 [the antilibrary](/the-antilibrary.md): books that are in some state of read, being read, or to be read.
+- 🌾 [the microfarm](/the-microfarm.md): a collection of notes about gardening and urban-gardening.
 - 🎙️ [the soapbox](/soapbox): meetup, conference and training that I've previously delivered.
 - 🔧 [the engineering anthology](projects.md): a collection of notable projects that I’ve finished and or currently maintaining.